martinrybak/property_change_notifier/README.md

 ```
 @override
 Widget build(BuildContext context) {
-  final properties = PropertyChangeProvider.of<MyModel>(context).properties;
+  final properties = PropertyChangeProvider.of<MyModel, String>(context).properties;
   ...
 }
 ```

 ### Accessing as a widget
 `PropertyChangeConsumer` is a widget-based listener for cases where a `BuildContext` is hard to access, or if you prefer this kind of API.
-You can access both the model value and the changed properties via the `builder` callback:
+You can access both the model value and the changed properties via the `builder` callback.
+Again, remember to provide both generic type parameters:

 ```
 @override
 Widget build(BuildContext context) {
-  return PropertyChangeConsumer<MyModel>(
+  return PropertyChangeConsumer<MyModel, String>(
     properties: ['foo', 'bar'],
     builder: (context, model, properties) {
       ...